costantinoai/chess-expertise-2025/chess-supplementary/rsa-rois/README.md

 - **FDR correction** (Benjamini-Hochberg) at α=0.05 across 180 ROIs
 - **95% CIs** for group differences

-## Dependencies

-- Python 3.8+
-- numpy, pandas, scipy
-- nilearn (NiftiLabelsMasker for ROI extraction)
-- statsmodels (for FDR correction)

-See `requirements.txt` in the repository root for complete dependencies.

 ## Data Requirements

 ### Input Files